Mampenda/Multiprogramming/README.md

 }
 ```
 This solution solves the critical section problem for two processes, but we can use the same basic idea to solve the
 problem for any number of processes.
-In particular, if there are `N` processes, the entry-protocol in each process will
+In particular, if there are `n` processes, the entry-protocol in each process will
 consist of a loop that iterates through `N-1` stages, and in each stage, we will use the instances of the two-process
 tie-breaker algorithm to determine which processes gets to advance to the next stage.
 If we make sure that at most one
 process at a time is allowed to get through all the `N-1` stages, then at most one at a time can be in its critical